projf/projf-explore/graphics/pong/README.md

 # Pong

 This folder accompanies the Project F blog post: **[Pong](https://projectf.io/posts/fpga-pong/)**.
-These SystemVerilog designs race the beam to create the classic arcade game.
-You can freely build on these [MIT licensed](../../LICENSE) designs for commercial and non-commercial projects.
+These SystemVerilog designs recreate the classic arcade game.
+You can freely build on these [MIT licensed](../../LICENSE) designs.
 Have fun.

 File layout: